Windom Wins the 21st Jim Hurtubise Classic

 TERRE HAUTE, IN (September 18, 2020) – Chris Windom convincingly won the Jim Hurtubise Classic on Friday night at the Terre Haute Action Track with the USAC Amsoil National Sprint Car Championship.
-Windom from Canton, Illinois wrestled the lead away from Dave Darland on the opening lap and held off challenges after multiple caution flags for the victory.
+Windom from Canton, Illinois wrestled the lead away from Dave Darland on the opening lap and held off challenges and multiple caution flags for the victory.
 The win was Windom’s 10th victory of the 2020 season.

 The win also put Windom in rare air with the most victories in the 21 editions of the Hurtubise Classic with five victories, breaking a tie with Jack Hewitt.